Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Additional information

 These figures are general guidelines.
-The actual tax burden may vary depending on individual circumstances (e.g. special expenses, extraordinary expenses, tax free amounts, taxable income).
+The actual tax burden may vary depending on individual circumstances (e.g. special expenses, extraordinary expenses, tax-free amounts, taxable income).
 There are also different tax brackets for different life situations, which can influence the amount of tax prepayments.
 For an exact calculation of the tax burden on taxable income or for specific questions, it is advisable to consult a tax advisor or use an up-to-date tax calculation program.

-Key questions on the topic of taxable income answered briefly
+Key questions about taxable income

 What is taxable income below the basic tax-free allowance?